Smarticles101/exercism-config-visualizations/README.md

 * md - a markdown table, good for including in [GitHub text](https://help.github.com/articles/organizing-information-with-tables/) (default)
 * csv - useful for opening as a spreadsheet program or piping to another processor
 * table - a no-frills text-based table
-* json - a JSON file with data embedded in a two-dimensional array
+* json - a JSON file with output data multi-dimensional array.

 ## Contribute